 Ancestral Mexican flavours, easy pool lunches, mezcal-forward drinks and chef-style dinners for the nights we want to turn staying in into the main event.

-Pool first, beach second, then whatever the day turns into: Zicatela surf, yoga and recovery, chef-style dinners, mezcal, boat mornings, La Punta nights and slow resets back at Casa Bora.
+Pool first, beach second, then whatever the day turns into: Zicatela surf, yoga and recovery, chef-style dinners, mezcal, boat mornings, La Punta nights and slow resets back at the villa.

 February sits in Puerto Escondido’s dry season: warm-to-hot days around 29–30°C, balmy nights around 21–22°C and very little rain.
-It is peak beach weather, which is exactly why flights and rooms should be locked early.
+It is peak beach weather.

 Puerto Escondido grew from a quieter Oaxacan port into a surf-and-design town centred around Zicatela, La Punta and the wider Pacific coast.
 It still feels less polished than Cabo or Tulum — that is the charm.